 - data on BMP, outfall, manhole, inlet and pipe design information (types, dimensions, materials, plan approval date, etc.)

 Data can be submitted in a GIS geodatabase, as GIS shapefiles, or as AutoCAD dxf files with an associated completed Excel file.
 GIS format is preferred.
-Links to the GIS and Excel templates can be found here:
+To submit in GIS, please contact Christine Lowe at [email protected].
+A link to the Excel template can be found here: